nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 3. Plant and water Parsnip Seeds and Mixed Seeds.
 4. Fell Trees until you have around four to six energy.
 The remaining energy will be useful if you gather more Mixed Seeds shortly.
    - If you don't have enough energy to fully fell a Tree, spend the energy mining Stone or chopping a stump.
-5. Chop weeds and grass until around 1:30 am.
+5. Chop Weeds and grass until around 1:30 am.
 Don't stray too far from the Farmhouse.
 6. Ship all items except for the following:
    - All [Wood](https://stardewvalleywiki.com/Wood)
    - All stone (one is needed for Spring 2)